That calculated dollar amount results from a 188.4% acceleration from $1.71 billion 5 years earlier in in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Chad has highly positive net exports principally in the international trade of crude petroleum oil.
+Historically, Chad earns highly positive net exports principally in the international trade of crude petroleum oil.
 In turn, these cashflows indicate Chad’s competitive advantages under the mineral fuels-related product category.

 Products Causing Chad’s Worst Trade Deficits